senthilvsh/saffron/README.md

 var a:num = 10;
 var a:num = 20;    // error, 'a' is already declared in this scope

-fun test():void {
+fun test(): void {
     var a:num = 20;    // OK, because a function introduces a new scope
 }
 ```

-All variables must have a type specified.
+All variables must specify their type.
 ```
 var a = 10; // error
 ```